LOCAL election campaigning officially got underway in Wirral today as Labour frontbench MP Andy Burnham arrived to rally supporters.

 “We’ve seen here in Wirral the damage that a coalition is doing with the wrong priorities.

-“I’m here very much to send a message about supporting the frontline in our public services - in the police, the fire service and also in the national health service where the Government are making the wrong choices.
+“I’m here very much to send a message about supporting the frontline in our public services - in the police, the fire service and also in the national health service where the Government are making

 “They’ve brought forward a costly re-organisation that is damaging the frontline.